google-deepmind/trfl/docs/trfl.md

-* `policies`: A distribution over a batch supporting a `log_prob` method, e.g. an instance of `tf.contrib.distributions.Distribution`.
+* `policies`: A distribution over a batch supporting a `log_prob` method, e.g. an instance of `tfp.distributions.Distribution`.
 For example, for a diagonal gaussian policy:
-      `policies = tf.contrib.distributions.MultivariateNormalDiag(mus,
+      `policies = tfp.distributions.MultivariateNormalDiag(mus,
                                                                   sigmas)`
 * `actions`: An action batch Tensor used as the argument for `log_prob`.
 Has shape equal to the batch shape of the policies concatenated with the